-Information on tropical cyclone warnings provided nationally by Panel countries, including the port warning system, is given in Annex A to this Chapter.
+Information on tropical cyclone warnings provided nationally by Panel member countries, including the port warning system, is given in Annex II- A to Annex II- I to this Chapter.

-2. 4.6 Storm surge guidance
+2.4.6 Storm surge guidance

-Storm surge warnings will be the responsibility of the National Meteorological Services (see section 4.2).
+Storm surge warnings will be the responsibility of the National Meteorological Services.
 However, storm surge guidance will be issued and incorporated in the tropical cyclone advisory bulletin by RSMC- New Delhi based on IIT, Delhi Storm Surge prediction model.